top of page

 I have stood in two places that define the human condition:

-Auschwitz, Poland: A horrible memorial to the evil and depravity that can exist in the human heart.
+• Auschwitz, Poland: A horrible memorial, remnants of a cruel concentration camp, that speaks to the evil and depravity that can exist in the human heart.

 The War for Your Heart

-Just as there are earthly battles, a spiritual war is being waged for the eternal destiny of mankind.
+This spiritual war is being waged for the eternal destinies of mankind.
 This war is more vicious than any fought on a physical battlefield—and it is being waged over you.

 I am thankful for all who fought for our earthly freedom, and especially to Jesus who fought for our forever freedom.
 Remember the price that was paid for your freedom—both for time and for eternity.